 - Press the Options button on your controller to bring up the context menu.

 - Select Upload/Download Saved Data.

 Proceed with the on-screen instructions, if any, to successfully backup the saved data for the highlighted game.
 You need to repeat these steps for other games as well.

 2. Manually backup game saves to USB

-- Make sure you have formatted the USB driver to a FAT32 or exFAT protocol.
+- Ensure you format the USB driver to a FAT32 or exFAT protocol.

-- Insert the formatted USB drive to your PlayStation.
+- Insert the formatted USB drive into your PlayStation.

 - Go to Settings from the menu.